zahradnik-io/youtube-scripts/Projects/ideas.md

 - Imperative vs. declarative knowledge.
 What really matters?
 - OBS fundamentals for livestreaming
 - OBS virtual cam for Zoom
+- Why I decided to learn web development after all those years?
+How to monetize my work?

 ## vzahradnik / Vladov svet
 - 4 months for a career change.
 This is my challenge!